ScottLogic/blog/_posts/2026-01-12-refining-the-retrospective.markdown

   + Focus on identifying actionable improvements, each with designated owners to be followed up with regularly until completed.

-Traditionally retrospectives function akin to a regular team self-audit, during which personal development feedback is often generated.
+Traditionally, retrospectives function akin to a regular team self-audit, during which personal development feedback is often generated.
 The focus of this blog post is more purposefully leveraging retrospectives as sources of valuable feedback.
-To further ensure personal development is prioritized alongside productivity.
+To further ensure personal development is prioritised alongside productivity.
 Valuable insights can be surfaced with one slight adjustment, by just adding a question as a prompt for the team.
-The best questions are ones thoughtfully designed with careful consideration paid to both the team, and the valuable insights you are seeking to be volunteered.
+The best questions are ones thoughtfully designed with careful consideration paid to both the team, and the valuable insights you want individuals to volunteer.
 Here are a few examples:

   + What strengths did you see in others?